awsdocs/aws-kms-developer-guide/doc_source/ct-createkey.md

 # CreateKey<a name="ct-createkey"></a>

-The following example shows an AWS CloudTrail log entry for a [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation that creates a [symmetric customer master key](symm-asymm-concepts.md#symmetric-cmks)\.
-For information about creating customer master keys in AWS KMS, see [Creating keys](create-keys.md)\.
+The following example shows an AWS CloudTrail log entry for a [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation that creates a [symmetric KMS key](symm-asymm-concepts.md#symmetric-cmks)\.
+For information about creating KMS keys, see [Creating keys](create-keys.md)\.

 A `CreateKey` log entry can result from a `CreateKey` request or the `CreateKey` operation for a [ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) request\.